Reidbuchanan08/social-networking-cop/README.md

 4. Navigate to the feed page.
 5. Use the platform as intended and observe screen time alerts.

+## Dependencies

+- **None**
-> **Note:** No external dependencies or packages required.
-All functionality runs client-side using vanilla HTML, CSS, and JavaScript.
+  This project uses only vanilla HTML, CSS, and JavaScript.
+  Just open `index.html` in your browser—no installations needed.

 ---